CESAR-JARAMILLO/Exercise-Program-Log/README.md

 # Program Log

-A Laravel-based training program management application that allows users to create, manage, and track their workout programs with a hierarchical structure of weeks, days, and exercises.
+A Laravel-based fitness program management platform that enables users to create, manage, and track workout programs.
+The app supports both individual users and trainer-client relationships with subscription-based feature tiers.

 ## Overview